brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 ## Overall comments

+{: .highlight }
-- Menu and submenu items could have clearer descriptions e.g. ‘Clickable user menu’ to get to the profile, ‘Toggle drawer options’, ‘Show Footer’ all did not indicate underlying content
+Menu and submenu items could have clearer descriptions e.g. ‘Clickable user menu’ to get to the profile, ‘Toggle drawer options’, ‘Show Footer’ all did not indicate underlying content

+{: .highlight }
-- Make the placement and functionality of content predictable and consistent – for example Adding and Removing a course from a plan should be similar in the way the functionality is accessed
+Make the placement and functionality of content predictable and consistent – for example Adding and Removing a course from a plan should be similar in the way the functionality is accessed.

+{: .highlight }
-- Buttons and Links should all be accessible via keyboard
+Buttons and Links should all be accessible via keyboard.

+{: .highlight }
-- The homepage could benefit from providing an option to select user accessibility preferences such as high contrast, screen reader view etc., description of images such as web page logo and a clearer separation of foreground from background.
+The homepage could benefit from providing an option to select user accessibility preferences such as high contrast, screen reader view etc., description of images such as web page logo and a clearer separation of foreground from background.

+{: .highlight }
-- The learning plan is very confusing.
+The learning plan is very confusing.
 When clicking on Learning plans from the Profile page I get shown the learning plans list page which saus no learning plans have been created yet.
 It is not clear how or where to create one or what happens to all the courses I have enrolled in, as they don’t appear to get added to the learning plan.